HumanityJ/counter-flow-membrane/README.md

 Implementation of counter-flow membrane.
 Currently trying to recreate https://pdfs.semanticscholar.org/8190/bbe03c6fbe8ba013bfb544639723686f54dc.pdf in particular the method used for counter flow on pg 1292.
 More explanation within python files.
+Requires pandas and numpy.